picarrow/hit-match/README.md

 # With the ability to macro in the UUID of the dead entity to that function.
 execute unless function hit_match:_pulse/victim/_ run function my_namespace:foo with storage hit_match:data _.glob
 ```
+### Detecting a Dying Entity
+&nbsp;&nbsp;&nbsp;&nbsp;`function hit_match:_death_detect/track/_` can be used to enter an entity into the death detection system.
+It accepts two arguments: a poll rate and a lifetime.
+Poll rate determines how often the entity is checked for the status of dying; the highest poll rate is most efficient.
+It can range anywhere from 1 to 20.
+Only use a lower poll rate when a quicker response time is necessary.
+Lifetime determines how long (in ticks) the entity can be unloaded for before it is removed from the death detection system for performance.
+It can range anywhere from 1 to 24000 (cap of 20 minutes).
+These arguments can be changed with a command such as the following: `/data modify storage hit_match:data _.func."death_detect.track".in set value {poll_rate:20,lifetime:1000}`.

+&nbsp;&nbsp;&nbsp;&nbsp;`function hit_match:_death_detect/untrack/_` can be used to remove an entity from the death detection system.

+&nbsp;&nbsp;&nbsp;&nbsp;`function hit_match:_death_detect/untrack_all/_` can be used to remove all entities from the death detection system.

+&nbsp;&nbsp;&nbsp;&nbsp;Use the function tag `#hit_match:tick_dying` to add functions that can operate on the entities that are detected to be dying.
+The execution context is already `as` and `at` the dying entity in the functions that are called by this function tag.
+The uuid of the entity and the rate it is being polled at can be retrieved from the storage location `hit_match:data _.glob`, which contains the keys `uuid` and `poll_rate`.
 ## 🟧 Caveat of `/damage`
 &nbsp;&nbsp;&nbsp;&nbsp;When the `/damage` command is used to exchange damage between a player and another entity, it invokes an unnecessary performance cost.
 This is because the command can trigger the `player_hurt_entity` and `entity_hurt_player` advancement triggers, which fire expensive criteria checks within Hit Match.